KevinNourian/Stroke/README.md

 # Project File
 Stroke.ipynb

+# Deployment
+This project was deployed using Streamlit.
+The file is in the Streamlit Folder.
+The Pickle File and the Streamlit file are in the Streamlit Folder of this project.

 # Introduction
 A stroke, occurs when the blood supply to part of the brain is disrupted or reduced, depriving brain tissue of oxygen and nutrients.
 This can happen due to a blockage or rupture of a blood vessel.
 Without prompt medical attention, strokes can cause permanent brain damage or even death.
 Immediate treatment is crucial to minimize damage and improve outcomes for stroke patients.